oscar-system/Oscar.jl/docs/src/DeveloperDocumentation/design_decisions.md

 Oscar is written in Julia, but is not Julia, nor can it be.
 Some examples to illustrate what that means:
-Julia's matrices are (C) arrays (of arbitrary dimension), parameterized by the type of the entries (apart from banded, sparse, ... special matrices).
+Julia's matrices are arrays (of arbitrary dimension), parameterized by the type of the entries (apart from banded, sparse, ... special matrices).
 In the numerical world, the type mostly defines the representation of an object
 - double and variations